Individual Health Insurance

 The percentages listed above are average medical costs that each type of plan will cover based on a typical healthcare consumer.
 They are used to set a plan’s co-payments, co-insurance, and deductible to make it easier for you to compare the total average cost of different plans.
 The amount that you are responsible for varies from plan to plan and depends on what services you receive.

 Catastrophic plans are also available, but only to people under age 30 and those who qualify for hardship exemptions, which are available by contacting the call center at 1-855-WAFINDER (1-855-923-4633) or TTY/TDD 1-855-627-9604.
-In Washington, there are only three approved catastrophic plans (Group Health, Health Alliance, and Kaiser) and these are not available statewide.
+In Washington, there are only two approved catastrophic plans (Kaiser Foundation of Washington and Kaiser Foundation Health Plan of the Northwest) and these are not available statewide.
 These plans provide coverage of the essential health benefits, but you must first meet a high deductible.
 In the Exchange, catastrophic plans cover three primary care visits per year at no cost, even before you’ve met your deductible.
 They also cover free preventive services.
 For more information about catastrophic plans, click here.

 For more information about comparing the costs of different plans, click here.

 “Out-of-pocket” refers to the amount of cost-sharing you can be required to pay for your health care coverage in a single year.
 The ACA requires that all health insurance plans place a cap on out-of-pocket costs for essential health benefits in a given year.
 If your healthcare costs for these services exceed the cap, then the insurer must pay for all of your costs for the rest of the year and may not charge you any cost-sharing as long as you get services from health care providers participating in your plan’s network.
 This means that the lower the maximum, the less you can be forced to pay.
-In 2015, this cap can be no higher than $6,600 for an individual and $13,200 for a family.
-In 2016, the limits are $6,850 for an individual and $13,700 for a family.
-This maximum will be adjusted each year by the Department of Health and Human Services.
+In 2017, this cap can be no higher than $7,150 for an individual and $14,300 for a family.

 Before the ACA, many plans had benefit limits.
 These were caps on the amount that the insurance company would pay for your coverage; if the amount the insurance company paid exceeded the cap, you would be forced to pay for all costs above the cap on your own.